ClusterHQ/hiring/README.rst

 `Senior Engineer <senior-engineer.rst>`_
 ----------------------------------------
 * Architecting and building the next generation of storage and cluster management infrastructure for containers.

   * Hiring globally (including remote).

 `Middle Engineer <middle-engineer.rst>`_
 ----------------------------------------
 * Building the next generation of storage and cluster management infrastructure for containers.

-* Hiring in SF, Boston & Bristol.
+  * SF, Boston & Bristol.

 `Senior Developer Evangelist <senior-evangelist.rst>`_
 ------------------------------------------------------
 * Equipping and inspiring developers worldwide to do more with Docker and data services.

-* Preferred location: San Francisco, CA.
+  * San Francisco, CA.

 `Head of Developer Experience <developer-experience.rst>`_
 ----------------------------------------------------------
 * Helping make our software and documentation simple and easy-to-use for developers at all stages of the development lifecycle.

-* Preferred location: Bristol, England.
+  * Bristol, England.

 About our team
 ==============